 Trust Officers.
 Set forth below are the names, years of birth, position with the Trust and the principal occupations for the last five years of each of the persons currently serving as officers of the Trust.
 There is no stated term of office for officers of the Trust.
 Unless otherwise noted, the business address of each officer is SEI Investments Company, One Freedom Valley Drive, Oaks, Pennsylvania 19456.
-None of the officers, except for Russell Emery, the Chief Compliance Officer ("CCO") of the Trust, receives compensation from the Trust for his or her services.
+None of the officers, except for Stephen Panner, the CCO of the Trust, receives compensation from the Trust for his or her services.
 The Trust's CCO serves in the same capacity for the other SEI trusts included in the Fund Complex, and the Trust pays its pro rata share of the aggregate compensation payable to the CCO for his services.

-&lt;sup>† The Fund Complex currently consists of 93 portfolios of the following trusts: SEI Daily Income Trust, SEI Tax Exempt Trust, SEI Institutional International Trust, SEI Institutional Managed Trust, SEI Asset Allocation Trust, SEI Institutional Investments Trust, Adviser Managed Trust, New Covenant Funds and SEI Catholic Values Trust.
+[†] The Fund Complex currently consists of 95 portfolios of the following trusts: SEI Daily Income Trust, SEI Tax Exempt Trust, SEI Institutional International Trust, SEI Institutional Managed Trust, SEI Asset Allocation Trust, SEI Institutional Investments Trust, Adviser Managed Trust, New Covenant Funds, SEI Catholic Values Trust and SEI Exchange Traded Funds.